60 Years of Made in Italy – reviewDecember 13, 2016

 Gold, crystal and leopard print

-The design of the display was simple.
+The design of the display in the 60 Years of Made in Italy exhibition was simple.
 Each outfit was hung on a matching black fabric headless mannequin torso of about the same size and slightly varying heights, with no barrier or glass (which is how the little ones could get so close).
 There was also no museum guard to tell you off from taking photos or getting too close, so the atmosphere was rather fun, if ultimately probably not very good for the clothes as artefacts.

 The advantage of this was that you got such a good idea of the construction of the clothes and how they might feel to actually wear.
 I didn’t know that Robert Cavelli dresses were so carefully cut – one dress in his signature leopard print with a halter neck made from a gold chain was nevertheless cut exquisitely on the bias with a fishtail to the back – a dress you’d have to swing your hips in when walking and feel like a goddess wearing.
 The tiny chainmail Versace minidress, as worn by Naomi, was created in the “Oroton” fabric the designer invented in 1982, recently modelled (albeit in a longer version) by Michelle Obama who wowed the crowds in an exquisite rose gold version last month.